Mount Sackville Secondary School

 The GAA Future Leaders

-This Transition Year Programme is a cross curricular programme comprising of a series of modules designed to encourage maturity, initiative, responsibility and leadership skills in students.
-It gives students the knowledge and skills to support all roles required in the effective staging of Gaelic games.
-Each module is stand alone and is individually certifiable.
-As part of the programme, students are challenged to organize and run but on-field and off-field events for younger students.
-The following modules are available to students:
+The “ GAA Future Leaders Transition Year Programme” is a joint initiative from the GAA and the Professional Development Service for Teachers (PDST).
+It is a cross-curricular programme comprising of a series of modules designed to encourage maturity, initiative, responsibility and leadership skills in pupils.
+The Programme gives students the knowledge and skills to support all roles required in the effective staging of Gaelic Games.
+As part of the Programme students are challenged to organise and run both onfield and offfield events for younger students.
+The course consists of 10 modules across varies topics such as coaching, refereeing, nutrition, event planning and performance analysis.

 Other TY Modules